maxsmooth/git-pocket/README.md

 ## Definition

-Distributed revision control system, usually executed from command line rather than GUI though some desktop apps exist.
+Git is a distributed revision control system.

 ## Purpose

-Keep track of file changes, releases, etc. It allows many software developers to work on a given project without requiring them to share a common network.
+Keep track of software revisions and files changes.

+Git must be installed in local computer to generate revision files, then revision files can be saved to a private server or to hosted service (A.K.A remote origin) like github or beanstalk.
+Developers will fetch and pull revisions to and from master remote origin.

 ## Setup